 3.0 Control of stray dogs

-3.3 On the first occasion that a dog is seized if it is wearing a collar and tag, is microchipped, or if the owner is known to the officer they will attempt to return the dog to them, upon payment of the relevant fees and charges.
-If the dog does not have identification the officer will make reasonable efforts to identify the owner and return it to them, upon payment of the relevant fees and charges.
+3.3 On the first occasion that a dog is seized if it is wearing a collar and tag, is microchipped, or if the owner is known to the officer they will attempt to return the dog to them, upon payment of any relevant fees and charges.
+If the dog does not have identification the officer will make reasonable efforts to identify the owner and return it to them, upon payment of any relevant fees and charges

 3.4 A dog will only be returned to its home address if there is someone able to receive it.
 The dog will not be left in the garden or outbuilding.